cucumber-attic/website/apps/dynamic/views/docs/reference.md

 The automation code for Scenario Outlines should communicate directly with the business rule implementation, going through as few layers as possible.
-This is fast, and errors become easy to fix.
+This is fast, and errors become easy to diagnose fix.

 ## Step Arguments

-In some cases you might want to pass a larger chunk of text or a table of data to a step --- something that doesn't fit on a single line.
+In some cases you might want to pass a larger chunk of text or a table of data to a step---something that doesn't fit on a single line.

 For this purpose Gherkin has [Doc Strings](#doc-strings) and [Data Tables](#data-tables).